Sangam Age [300 BCE-300 AD]: Comprehensive Study Guide for UPSC Exam

 Who wrote Sangam literature?

 Sangam literature was written by 473 poets including 102 anonymous ones.
-According to Nilakanta Sastri the poets came from diverse backgrounds, including royalty, merchants, and farmers.
+According to Nilakanta Sastri, the poets came from diverse backgrounds, including royalty, merchants, and farmers.
 Among them, at least 27 were women.
 Notable poets include Tiruvalluvar, who wrote the “Tirukkural”; Ilango Adigal, author of “Silappathikaram”; Chithalai Chathanar, who wrote “Manimekalai”; and Tirutakkatevar, known for “Civaka Cintamani.”
 These poets significantly contributed to Tamil literature, reflecting the culture and values of their time.

 Which is the first Tamil epic?